taiandrew/taiandrew.github.io/index.md

 <br><br/></div>

 - **Random Matching with Minimums**
-<br> With Will Sandholtz
+<br> with Will Sandholtz
 <br>
 [[PDF](https://arxiv.org/pdf/2605.26367)]
-[<a href="#/" onclick="visib('random_mins')">description</a>]
+[<a href="#/" onclick="visib('random_mins')">abstract</a>]
 <div id="random_mins" style="display: none; text-align: justify; line-height: 1.2">
-	We consider the problem random assignment of agents to objects when objects may have minimum and maximum capacity requirements.
-Applying Balbunzanov (2022), we generalize the Probabilistic Serial mechanism of Bogomolnaia and Moulin (2001) to our setting.
-The resulting eating mechanism is *stochastic dominance efficient*, meaning no other random assignment stochastically dominates it according to agents' ordinal preferences.
+We study stochastic object assignment problems in which objects may have minimum and maximum requirements, such as with classes with upper and lower enrollment bounds.
+We construct a new random assignment mechanism, the minimums probabilistic serial (MPS) mechanism, which generalizes the Probabilistic Serial mechanism of Bogomolnaia and Moulin (2001).
+The random allocation produced by MPS is guaranteed to be Pareto efficient; that is, there is no other implementable allocation that all agents prefer via first order stochastic dominance.
+We also show that MPS is i) envy-free, in that no agent will strictly prefer another agent's assignment, and ii) weak strategyproof, in that agents cannot achieve a better assignment by misreporting their preferences.
 <br><br/></div>

 - **House-Swapping with Objective Indifferences**